richardsc/nb/README.md

 they might like to see.
 Almost any advice is likely to be helpful.
 To get the ball rolling, below is a list of topics that are likely to come up:

-* there should be a graphical interface

-* for items of the "to do" variety, due-dates would be helpful

-* ... your item here :-)
+* There should be a graphical interface.
+This is a lot of work, and will not be of too much use to power users, so it will come only after the general functionality is settled.
+Also, it will likely be web-based because then it will work on all platforms.

 * perhaps there should be an option called --due that would add a time entry in a new field in the database.
 For example ``nb add ... --due tommorrow`` or